mirisuzanne/miriamsuzanne/content/2018/07/17/surgery.rst

 Meanwhile, there are no national standards for certification, and each hospital is making it up as they go.

-While I was looking into insurance options,
+While I'm looking into insurance options,
-I discovered that Denver Health was working with Dr Bowers to train local surgeons, and a Denver Health plan would be guaranteed to cover this new Denver Health surgery.
+I discover that Denver Health
+is working with Dr Bowers to train two local surgeons, and a Denver Health insurance plan would be guaranteed to cover this new Denver Health surgery.
-I switched my insurance at the end of the year, applied for the new DH waiting list, and immediately began preparation.
+I switch my insurance at the end of the year, apply for the new DH waiting list, and immediately begin preparation.
 With an unknown timeline,
-I wanted to be ready.
+I want to be ready.

-In the meantime I've done my research on Dr Chris Carey, my new surgeon.
+In the meantime I do some research on my new surgeon, Dr Chris Carey.
-Previous patients of Dr Carey have recommended him, and he seems to have the training to to back up his new credentials.
+Previous patients of Dr Carey recommend him, and he seems to have experience and training to back up his new credentials.

-I get a call in early July:
+I sure hope that's enough.

+In early July, I get the call:

 -- Can you be ready in August? |br|
 -- *No, I'll be traveling.* |br|